sorrir/node-bluetooth/README.md

 ### Uart

-`uart` is a layer of abstraction above the `core` components that allows simple communication of two ore more bluetooth devices via the the Generic Attribute Profile (GATT).
+`uart` is a layer of abstraction above the `core` components that allows simple communication of two ore more bluetooth devices via GATT.
 One device acts as server and the other devices as clients.
 After the connections are established, all devices can send or receive messages.
 The established channel is a bus, so every sent message is received by every connected device.

+## Get Started

+The following code snippet connects to

+The `Bluez` class